4. Runtime SDK & Extensions

 The ROS 2 workspace can be built into the image as part of the Docker build context, mounted at runtime, or some combination of both.
 See our Docker Containerization page for more detail.

-MoveIt Pro Configuration Packagesβ
+Robot Configuration Packagesβ

 It defines:

-- Robot and environment (URDF) models
+- Robot and environment (URDF and MJCF) models

-- Objectives and waypoints
+- Objectives (Applications)

 - Launch files: To start drivers/simulators, additional ROS nodes/processes, etc.

-- Custom behaviors (C++ source files)
+- Custom Behaviors (C++ source files)

 Creating a New Robot Configurationβ

-Inherited Configuration Packagesβ
+Inherited Robot Configuration Packagesβ

 Some example use cases for inherited packages: